jamespacileo/prompt-manager/project_documentation.md

                 } catch (error) {
                   const promptPath = path.join(promptDir, promptEntry.name, PROMPT_FILENAME);
                   console.warn(`Failed to load prompt from ${promptPath}: ${error instanceof Error ? error.message : String(error)}.
                     This prompt will be skipped.
-If this is unexpected, please check the file permissions and contents.
-                    You may need to manually review and potentially recreate this prompt.`);
+This could be due to:
+                    1. Corrupted prompt file.
+                    2. Incompatible prompt structure from an older version.

+                    To resolve this:
+                    - Check the contents of ${promptPath} for any obvious issues.
+                    - Try running the 'validate-prompts' command to identify and fix structural issues.
+                    - If the prompt is important, consider manually recreating it using the 'create' command.
+                    - Remove this prompt file if it's no longer needed.`);
                 }
               }
             }